Boylan-Haven-Mather Academy 1887-1983:

 Mather Academy, the school in Camden, was founded in 1887.
 First known as the Browning Model Home and Industrial School, it was originally intended to teach females only.

-A frame building was constructed on the site and was named Browning Home after Fanny O. Browning, who left $2,000 towards the cost.
+A frame building was constructed on the site and named Browning Home after Fanny O. Browning, who'd left $2,000 towards the cost.
 A brick building replaced it in 1928.